titan2903/server-setup-automation/README.md

     pip install python-dotenv
    ```

+6. Implemented a script to eliminate the need for password entry when executing sudo on the destination server you want to automate.
+Refer to the instructions [**here**](https://www.cyberciti.biz/faq/linux-unix-running-sudo-command-without-a-password/) for adding the script.

-6. Run this repository on your local machine
+7. Run this repository on your local machine

    ```sh
     python3 main.py